 Our Conservation Skills Programme based at the Home Farm is a hub for education and knowledge-sharing.
 With more than 1000 historic structures across 9000 acres, including in-hand forestry and river lands, we have a rich, diverse and beautiful training ground for historic building and rural skills development.

-What is the Cart Horse Stables Conservation Skills Centre all about?
+What is the Coleshill Conservation Skills Programme all about?

-We are currently looking into the feasibility stage of the project, engaging with local traditional building and craft specialists and well as architects, education facilities and National trust staff.
+We are developing a Conservations Skills Programme, working with academic partners, sponsors and those who would like to run courses.
+We are also engaging with local traditional building and craft specialists and well as architects, education facilities and National Trust staff.

 • A range of people are engaged in conservation skills

 • Coleshill Home Farm is an engaging, creative and ‘hands-on’ hub for learning and for sharing knowledge.
 Professionals; academics; interested parties and ‘have-a-go hobbyists’ come together, gain new experiences and learn new skills.

 • We are taking the Conservation Skills Programme out to those that cannot get to us.
 Proactive outreach activities and partnership working is integral to the programme and this expands our reach.